-When buying a used vehicle, you may be most concerned about the purchase price, odometer reading, and sales tax but don't forget about the bill of sale.
+When buying a used vehicle, you may be most concerned about the test drive results, purchase price, odometer reading, and sales tax but don't forget about the bill of sale.
 This important form is an integral part of the transfer of ownership of a used car, whether you're the buyer or seller.

 Although buying and selling vehicles is different throughout Canada, a bill of sale — similar to a sales receipt — is a vital document for the purchase or sale of a used vehicle in Ontario for numerous reasons: registration, transfer of ownership, and sales tax.
 As a result, you'll always need to produce a bill of sale whether you're selling or buying a vehicle.
 Here's why.